indie-zen/zen-fuse/README.md

 # License

-Since this project utilizes libFUSE and is very close to the Linux kernel, I am forced to distribute this application using GPL 3.0.
+Since this project utilizes libFUSE and is tightly coupled with the Linux kernel, I am forced to distribute this application using GPL 3.0.
+At some time I hope to remove the libFUSE dependency and redistribute this library with a more permissive (MIT) license.